 The resolution said the council “firmly condemns all violence and hostilities against civilians and all acts of terrorism.”

-It said the body “unequivocally rejects and condemns the heinous terrorist attacks by Hamas… and the taking of hostages.”
-The Russian resolution voted down yesterday did not even mention Hamas.
+It said the body “unequivocally rejects and condemns the heinous terrorist attacks by Hamas… and the taking of hostages” and also “urges all parties to fully comply with their obligations under international law.”
+A Russian version of the resolution voted down on Tuesday did not even mention Hamas.